 Students who wish to receive proficiency credit for English Composition I (ENG 101) must complete a two-step CLEP testing process:

 - Pass the college composition modular exam with a score of 50 or higher.
-This exam includes approximately 90 multiple-choice items that measures knowledge of the fundamental principles of rhetoric and composition and ability to apply the principles of standard written English.
+This exam includes approximately 90 multiple-choice items that measure knowledge of the fundamental principles of rhetoric and composition and the ability to apply the principles of standard written English.

 CLEP Scores & Equivalency Chart

 ECC grants equivalency for individual courses based on the American Council on Education (ACE) recommendations.
 View CLEP Scores & ECC Equivalency Chart.

 Students need to request CLEP scores be sent to ECC in order for ECC to receive the official CLEP score report to grant credit.